By Rissa Hanneken Updated September 22, 2023

 Checking for Understanding with Reading Comprehension Questions

-These reading comprehension questions are an effective way for you to check students’ understanding of the story and the ability to cite text evidence for their responses at the end of the lesson.
+These reading comprehension questions are an effective way for you to check students’ understanding of the story and their ability to cite text evidence for their responses at the end of the lesson.

 If your students need help citing text evidence – grab this FREE resource!